It's Summer Car Maintenance Time!

 Sometimes your car flat-out needs some roadside help.
 The Allstate Motor Club offers 24/7 help with roadside emergencies from flat tires to empty tanks, starting at $52 a year.

-If you'd rather "pay as you go," our Good Hands® Roadside Assistance program is free to join and you only pay for the services you need - just - $75 per tow and $50 for most other services.
+If you'd rather "pay as you go," our Good Hands RescueSM app is free to download and you only pay for the services you need.
+Prices start as low as $69 for non-tow services and $89 for tows.

 Make Sure Your Car Is Totally Protected